mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 ### Changing target language level

-If we go to `hello-ts/tsconfig.json` and change the "compilerOptions.target" property
+If we go to `hello-ts/tsconfig.json` and change the "compilerOptions.target" property:

 ```diff
 {